 Before a tenant enters your property for the first time, your property manager will complete a condition report.
 Ask how this is done and what sort of systems the agency uses, because accuracy and attention to details counts.
 An experienced property manager will complete a comprehensive report and be willing to provide you with examples.
 The ingoing condition report will be compared to an outgoing condition report when a tenant exits your property and, once again, this is where the difference between average and good property management becomes clear.
 You should also ask how frequently your property would be inspected during an ongoing tenancy.

 When choosing a property manager, you should also factor in what the property manager will do over time to help you maximise your annual yield.
 Average property managers just collect the rent but good or great property managers look for opportunities to increase your rent, gradually and responsibly, make recommendations about improvements you could or should make (to make your property more appealing), and demonstrate ways in which you can maximise your tax advantage.
 Ask what your prospective property manager will do over the longer term to make sure your property is doing the best that it can.
 The response will be revealing.

 Last but not least, you need to ask what fees an agency charges for property management.
-Typically landlords are charged a percentage of the weekly rent but there’s also a ‘letting fee’ (usually one or two week’s rent) and possibly an administration fee at each changeover of tenant.
+Typically landlords are charged a percentage of the weekly rent but there’s also a ‘letting fee’ and possibly an administration fee at each changeover of tenant.
 Try not to get hung up on obtaining the lowest percentage management fee; this may be the hallmark of a real estate agency that stretches its property managers too thinly, across too many properties, in order to be profitable at a very low fee.
 A good property manager will be happy to explain and justify the agency’s fee structure and what you get for your money.